UltraEngine/Documentation/CPP_Green.md

 - unsigned char **Green**(const unsigned int rgba)

 ## Returns ##
-Returns the green value fromt the color.
+Returns the green component of the color.